 If you have read the guidance on the Planning Portal, but remain unsure whether planning permission is needed for your proposal, we can give you informal advice.

-This will cost you £35 (including VAT) which can be paid either online or by calling: 01395 516551 at the time of submission.
+This will cost you £40 (including VAT) which can be paid online.

 If you would like formal advice about whether planning permission is needed for your proposal, you'll need to apply for a lawful development certificate through the government's Planning Portal.
 You will have to pay a fee for this - which will vary depending upon the type of development proposed.